Toshbritech/matlab/README.md

 # matlab
-Here is the some conde of numerical method
+Here is some code of numerical method